-• Without treatment, dark spots and permanent scars can appear on the skin as acne clears.
+• Without treatment, dark spots and permanent scars can appear on the skin as the disruption clears.

 • Treating acne often boosts a person’s self-esteem.